syncfusion-content/windowsforms-docs/WindowsForms/SfButton/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-## Performing action on SfButton click
+## Performing action on the SfButton click

-**SfButton** allows to add the click event in two ways,
+The SfButton allows adding the click event in two ways:

-1. Adding the click event by double click the **SfButton** in designer.
+1. Adding the click event by double clicking the SfButton in designer.
-2. Programmatically raises the click event of the **SfButton**.
+2. Programmatically raises the clicking event of the SfButton.

-Please find the code to show message box while perform the click action,
+The code sample to show the message box while performing the click action.

 {% tabs %}
 {% highlight c# %}